-CES will review and respond to incoming referrals based on the information submitted by the provider and in accordance with the timeframe outlined under each program information.
-Referrals will not be accepted until all information and documentation is complete and accurate.
+Referrals will not be accepted until all information and documentation are complete and accurate.
 Providers are responsible for ensuring referrals are complete prior to submission to CES.
 Providers may not admit households to homeless programs without prior approval from CES.